India may appeal parts of WTO steel ruling

-NEW DELHI (Reuters) - India said on Tuesday it may appeal against parts of a World Trade Organization ruling against countervailing U.S. duties on some of its steel exports, despite being partly vindicated in a trade dispute.
+NEW DELHI, July 15 (Reuters) - India said on Tuesday it may appeal against parts of a World Trade Organization ruling against countervailing U.S. duties on some of its steel exports, despite being partly vindicated in a trade dispute.

 States impose countervailing duties, or punitively high import tariffs, when they suspect another country of gaining an unfair trade advantage through subsidies.

-The WTO, ruling on the April 2012 case, said on Monday that the United States had acted wrongly in claiming some Indian subsidy programs had given steelmakers such as Tata Steel (TISC.NS) an unfair advantage.
+The WTO, ruling on the April 2012 case, said on Monday that the United States had acted wrongly in claiming some Indian subsidy programmes had given steelmakers such as Tata Steel an unfair advantage.

-“Important issues have been in our favor but there are still some issues on which we are not happy,” India Commerce Secretary Rajeev Kher told reporters.
-“There are several procedural issues which are in U.S. favor.”
+“Important issues have been in our favour but there are still some issues on which we are not happy,” India Commerce Secretary Rajeev Kher told reporters.
+“There are several procedural issues which are in U.S. favour.”

 The global trade rules body called on Washington to bring its measures into conformity with WTO rules, specifically the agreement on subsidies and countervailing measures.